Phoenice (Roman province): Phoenice I and Phoenice Libanensis

 Constantine's province was short-lived, but formed the basis of the re-division of Phoenice c.
 394 into the Phoenice I or Phoenice Paralia (Φοινίκη Παραλία, "coastal Phoenice"), and Phoenice II or Phoenice Libanensis (Φοινίκη Λιβανησία), with Tyre and Emesa as their respective capitals.
 In the Notitia Dignitatum, written shortly after the division, Phoenice I is governed by a consularis, while Libanensis is governed by a praeses, with both provinces under the Diocese of the East.
 This division remained intact until the Muslim conquest of the Levant in the 630s.
 Under the Caliphate, most of the two Phoenices came under the province of Damascus, with parts in the south and north going to the provinces of Jordan and Emesa respectively.

 Ecclesiastical administration

 The ecclesiastical administration paralleled the political, but with some differences.
 The bishop of Tyre emerged as the pre-eminent prelate of Phoenice by the mid-3rd century.
-When the province was divided c.
-394, Damascus, rather than Emesa, became the metropolis of Phoenice II.
-Both provinces belonged to the Patriarchate of Antioch, with Damascus initially outranking Tyre, whose position was also briefly challenged by the see of Berytus c.
-450; after 480/1, however, the Metropolitan of Tyre established himself as the first in precedence (protothronos) of all the Metropolitans subject to Antioch.

 Military

 Since the time of Septimius Severus, it had been the practice to assign not more than two legions to each frontier province, and, although in some provinces one legion was sometimes deemed sufficient, the upper limit was not exceeded.
 This policy appears to have been continued during the third century AD, as seen in the case of Aurelian raising the garrisons of Phoenice to the normal strength of two legions.
+Furthermore, during this century, the Third Legio Gallica was stationed in Tyre or Sidon.